 DE, ES, FR, AT, PL, SE and UK scrutiny reservation.
-COM reservation: COM is of the opinion that that the level of data protection in the current draft of this article is below that of Directive 95/46.
+COM and HU reservation: COM is of the opinion that that the level of data protection in the current draft of this article is below that of Directive 95/46.

 DE and PL wondered whether automated data processing was the right criterion for selecting high risk data processing operations and provided some examples of automated data processing operation which it did not consider as high risk.
+PL would prefer to refer to 'significantly'.
 DE and ES pointed out that there are also cases of automated data processing which actually were aimed at increasing the level of data protection (e.g. in case of children that are automatically excluded from certain advertising).